helena-intel/openvino-genai-snap-example/chatbot_plus/README.md

 is enough.
 The plugs will be autoconnected, and GPU and network will automatically work.
 This is not the case when testing locally after installing with `--dangerous` as we have been doing in the basic examples.
 There are two options:

-  1. Install the snap with `sudo snap install --dangerous openvinochat_0.1_amd64.snap` as before and then run `sudo snap connect openvinodemo:network` and `sudo snap connect openvinodemo:opengl`
+  1. Install the snap with `sudo snap install --dangerous openvinochat_0.1_amd64.snap` as before and then run `sudo snap connect openvinochat:network` and `sudo snap connect openvinochat:opengl`
   2. Install the snap with `sudo snap install --devmode openvinochat_0.1_amd64.snap`.
 With `--devmode` the snap gets full access to system resources.
 See https://snapcraft.io/docs/install-modes.

 The first method is the safer method.
 It runs the snap as intended, and you immediately notice any issues.
 You only have